proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

-ProPlot includes a convenient framework for drawing colorbars and legends referencing :ref:`individual subplots <ug_cbars_axes>` and :ref:`multiple contiguous subplots <ug_cbars_figure>`.
+ProPlot includes a simple framework for drawing colorbars and legends that reference :ref:`individual subplots <ug_cbars_axes>` and :ref:`multiple contiguous subplots <ug_cbars_figure>`.

 * To draw a colorbar or legend on the outside of a specific subplot, pass an